 PeC: What does NetSuite cost?

 PeC: Well, $999 a month is a sizeable number on the face of it for many small businesses.
-Could you talk just for a minute about the other side of that equation, the efficiency that a small business will gain by paying $999 to a solution like NetSuite?
+Could you talk just for a minute about the other side of that equation, the efficiency a small business will gain by paying $999 to a solution like NetSuite?

-So, when you look at that $999 a month, you have to look at add up the cost of all those systems you’re using to run your business, not just your shopping cart but add up what it cost the hardware to run your QuickBooks or your Great Plains system, your sale system, your marketing system and you will see that cost a lot more just in terms of licensing costs than the cost of NetSuite.
-When you add on top of that the cost to manage all those applications, the IT infrastructure and the time wasted managing those things, that’s the second piece.
+So, when you look at that $999 a month, you have to look at add up the cost of all those systems you’re using to run your business, not just your shopping cart but add up what it costs for the hardware to run your QuickBooks or your Great Plains system, your sale system, your marketing system and you will see that cost a lot more just in terms of licensing costs than the cost of NetSuite.
+When you add the cost to manage all those applications, the IT infrastructure, and the time wasted managing those things, that’s the second piece.

-PeC: Anything else on your mind about NetSuite or ecommerce in general?
+PeC: Anything else on your mind?